scullxbones/akka-persistence-mongo/docs/akka24.md

 ### Quick Start

-* Choose a driver - Casbah and ReactiveMongo are supported
+* Choose a driver - Casbah and ReactiveMongo are currently supported
 * Add the following to sbt:

 (Casbah)